RyanJarv/assume-role-id/README.md

 # Assume Role ID

-Web service for SaaS provider research.
+Web service for generating IAM roles.
 Hosted at [https://id.assume.ryanjarv.sh](https://id.assume.ryanjarv.sh).

 ## Deploy

 Update the following:

+TODO: Update this

 * The PROFILE variable in the Makefile to the AWS CLI profile you want to use.
 * The DomainName and ValidationDomain constants in [cdk.go](./cdk.go) to the domain you want to use.